Sydney Barros: 2019

-Barros competed at the Parkettes National Qualifier where she finished second behind éMjae Frazier and re-qualified as a junior elite.
+Barros competed at the Parkettes National Qualifier, finished second behind éMjae Frazier, and re-qualified as a junior elite.
 In June Barros competed at the Junior World Championships Trials where she placed third in the all-around and was named to the team to compete at the inaugural Junior World Championships alongside Skye Blakely and Kayla DiCello.

-At the Junior World Championships Barros helped the team win bronze behind Russia and China and finished fifth in the all-around.
-She qualified to the vault event final in first place.
+At the Junior World Championships, Barros helped the team win bronze behind Russia and China and finished fifth in the all-around.
+She qualified for the vault event final in first place.
 During event finals Barros placed fifth on vault.

-In July Barros competed at the U.S. Classic where she won silver in the all-around behind Konnor McClain.
-Additionally she won bronze on vault (behind McClain and Blakely) and balance beam (behind McClain and Ciena Alipio), silver on floor exercise behind Blakely, and placed sixth on uneven bars.
+In July, Barros competed at the U.S. Classic where she won silver in the all-around behind Konnor McClain.
+Additionally, she won bronze on vault (behind McClain and Blakely) and balance beam (behind McClain and Ciena Alipio), silver on floor exercise behind Blakely, and placed sixth on uneven bars.

-In August Barros competed at the U.S. National Championships.
-After the first day of competition she recorded a score of 55.250 and was in fourth place.
+In August, Barros competed at the U.S. National Championships.
+After the first day of competition, she scored 55.250 and was in fourth place.
 During the second day of competition scored a 54.550, giving her a total combined score of 109.850 which was a fifth-place finish.
 Barros won bronze on uneven bars behind Olivia Greaves and McClain and tied with DiCello and won silver on floor exercise behind DiCello.
 As a result, she was named to the junior national team.

-Senior
+Senior gymnastics career

-2021
+2021–22

-Barros turned senior in 2021.
+Barros became age-eligible for senior-level competition in 2021.
 She competed at the Winter Cup, U.S. Classic, and the U.S. National Championships.

-2022

 Barros finished ninth at the 2022 Winter Cup.
-In November Barros officially signed her National Letter of Intent with the UCLA Bruins.
+In November of that year she officially signed her National Letter of Intent with the UCLA Bruins.
 Later that month the International Gymnastics Federation approved her nationality switch allowing Barros to start representing Puerto Rico in international competitions.